Tbalta/ckc/specification.md

 }
 ```

-## Execution flow control
+## Contract programming
-The execution flow control can be used to setup pre and post condition for a function call.
+Functions can have pre and post condition.
-These conditions will be checked at compilation time.
+This condition should be checked at compilation time.

 ```
 function set_flag_x (int x) returns void
     after:
-        FLAGS_X_SET = 1;
+        FLAGS_X_SET := 1;
 is
     // Do something
 endfunction